Published articles by Rebecca Mitchell on issues around sexual abuse

 Published in “Interact” The Journal of the Trauma and Abuse Group

 “You’ve taken down the Easter cards!”
 My client looked frightened and angry.
 Easter had passed weeks before and the dust had started to gather on the fading chicks by mid May.
 “Everything is coming to an end” she sighed and added “Its all shutting down.”
-She was partly correct – our sessions were drawing to a close but I hadn’t realized the small visual change would cause her so much distress.
+She was partly correct – our sessions were drawing to a close but I hadn’t realised the small visual change would cause her so much distress.

 Yet knowing her as I did I shouldn’t have been surprised.
 Maggie had an extraordinary “eye for detail” which took over almost every part of her life and relationships.
 She was obsessively ordered, controlled and vigilant – in fact she was more than just vigilant – she was hypervigilant.